awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 ## Limitations to Using Amazon S3 as a Target<a name="CHAP_Target.S3.Limitations"></a>

 The following limitations apply to a file in Amazon S3 that you are using as a target:
 + Only the following data definition language \(DDL\) commands are supported: TRUNCATE TABLE, DROP TABLE, and CREATE TABLE\.
 + Full LOB mode is not supported\.
 + Changes to the source table structure during full load are not supported\.
 Changes to the data are supported during full load\.
 + Multiple tasks that replicate data from the same source table to the same target S3 endpoint bucket result in those tasks writing to the same file\.
 We recommend that you specify different target endpoints \(buckets\) if your data source is from the same table\.

 ## Security<a name="CHAP_Target.S3.Security"></a>

 To use Amazon S3 as a target, the account used for the migration must have write and delete access to the Amazon S3 bucket that is used as the target\.
 You must specify the Amazon Resource Name \(ARN\) of an IAM role that has the permissions required to access Amazon S3\.

 AWS DMS supports a set of predefined grants for Amazon S3, known as canned ACLs\.
 Each canned ACL has a set of grantees and permissions you can use to set permissions for the Amazon S3 bucket\.
 You can specify a canned ACL using the `cannedAclForObjects` on the connection string attribute for your S3 target endpoint\.
-For more information about using the extra connection attribute `cannedAclForObjects`, see [Extra Connection Attributes](#CHAP_Target.S3.Configuring) for more information\.
+For more information about using the extra connection attribute `cannedAclForObjects`, see [Extra Connection Attributes When Using Amazon S3 as a Target for AWS DMS](#CHAP_Target.S3.Configuring) for more information\.
 For more information about Amazon S3 canned ACLs, see [Canned ACL](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl)\.

 The IAM role that you use for the migration must be able to perform the `s3:PutObjectAcl` API action\.

-## Extra Connection Attributes<a name="CHAP_Target.S3.Configuring"></a>
+## Extra Connection Attributes When Using Amazon S3 as a Target for AWS DMS<a name="CHAP_Target.S3.Configuring"></a>

 You can specify the following options as extra connection attributes\.
 Multiple extra connection attribute settings should be separated by a semicolon\.